Skip to main content

 1) Continuous Development

 This marks the initial stage in the DevOps process.
-It encompasses the creation of code followed by its commitment to a central repository.
+It encompasses creating code and committing it to a central repository.
 Subsequently, an automated build and testing process is initiated.
 Without errors, the code is advanced to a staging environment for additional testing before its final deployment to the production environment.

 2) Continuous Integration